Henry Stockley: Artistic legacy

 With no one particularly interested in his work, although it occasionally cropped up in the literature, his reputation languished.
 Now is the time to revalue him; quirky, primitive, naive, visionary, sophisticated, but never boring.
 Like Blake, he records his visions of visions, as in his illustrations to Bunyan or religious paintings; yet he also finds new ways of depicting what he could see or remember, in, for example, his London scenes.
 He continually produces images that surprise us with their remarkable originality, handling paint with energy and complete absorption in his medium.
 Stockley is primitive in his directness, and, as the Times critic says, he does not worry over accuracy.
 But his work is far from simple: the early unsympathetic critics misread his humour and strangeness.
 There is far more artifice than naivety.
 "The know alls," he would say, "never do know quite enough."

-It is crucial to an understanding of Stockley to appreciate the personal as well as historical context in which he produced his remarkable work: his poverty, the almost total lack of leisure, the very long hours of arduous and difficult effort involved in bus driving, particularly in the 1930s and during the War, the hostility of most critics, and above all his isolation as an artist in his working world.
-Other artists appreciated, and appreciate, his paintings, but apart from the encouragement of Lucy Wertheim and Bilbo, and Phelan Gibb, Stockley was on his own.
-The effort and expense of visiting a London gallery, or seeing Lucy Wertheim, were usually beyond him (he either couldn't afford it, couldn't get time off work, or his wife prevented it).
-He was a working man who had lived a bleak life of poverty, particularly in his childhood, and who was haunted by the fear of poverty and hunger.
-He struggled to be a serious professional artist in an environment almost totally against him.
-His work was produced an act of courage and determination, against despair.
-And we should not be surprised that in the end the effort was too much for him.

 In 1966 he wrote to Lucy Wertheim who, at the age of eighty, has asked to see him to discuss a Trust and his series of Bunyan Paintings she had first shown in 1932.
 He was 74:

 I am what you might call finished – I have no correspondence – I go nowhere except in summer time ... no freedom – no chance to meet anyone outside of family – and now it is bitterly cold here & I am off to bed in the warm if I can keep warm – Form your Trust and forget me ...